Skip to main content

 • professional fees for a suitably qualified project manager, who is not part of the decision-making group for the project.

-Requests must show robust project planning has been done for the type of facility planned and its multi-purpose uses.
+Requests must show robust project planning has been done for the type of facility, that it improves opportunities for people to participate in community activities and has wide community support.

 The Committee is more likely to fund requests that show the project: